 As a classic phone, though, this is a good value device.
 The handset supports HD calls and the keyboard can be operated by feel well enough, ideal for those who like the form factor, don't want a touch-screen, and need to keep in touch across generations.

-The MP02 is available in both black and a gorgeous light blue, in both cases with a soft-touch pad on the rear for grip.
-As well as looking good the device appeals where privacy is a concern.
+The phone is 4G, and it can be a hotspot when needed, but the screen is a distraction-free monochrome.
+The device is also great for privacy.
 It offers support for the Signal protocol, which allows for encrypted internet-based calls as well as metadata and communications.
-The IP52 glass-fibre case will also take a few knocks, so this is a practical, privacy-friendy, talking point of a choice.
+The IP52 glass-fibre case will take a few knocks too, so overall, this is a practical, privacy-friendly, talking-point.

-best rugged dumbphone
+Best rugged dumbphone

 Flip phones need not be flimsy, and not only does this one have a IP68 and 810H military spec but CAT promises the hinge has been tested 150,000 times (presumably not on the handset you buy!)
 The screen is Gorilla Glass 5.